SethRedwine/CSCI8420-TeamASJ/ASSURANCE_CASES.md

 * Evidence 3: [security.py](https://github.com/mailpile/Mailpile/blob/master/mailpile/security.py)

-#### 4. The client protects the identities of the sending and receiving parties.
+#### Claim 4: The client protects the identities of the sending and receiving parties.

 ![Assurance Case 4](https://i.imgur.com/BOLK0Rz.png)
+*Assurance Case 4*

 **Evidence:**
 *  Evidence 1: This evidence would be collected by gathering different encrypted text files based on different email messages.
 This would show that the messages are all different from each other.
 Also, if the PGP encryption algorithm gets updated, this evidence would include change logs for that as well.